-- 54. The complainant has sought the information to produce a publicly accessible database of vehicles formerly used as PHV's and taxis.
+- 52. The complainant has sought the information to produce a publicly accessible database of vehicles formerly used as PHV's and taxis.
 The Commissioner considers that members of the public wishing to purchase vehicles may wish to check whether they have been used as a taxi previously, and that this is a legitimate aim.
 The complainant's aim is to provide a means for the public to do so.
-This is also a legitimate aim. - 55.
+This is also a legitimate aim. - 53.
 A disclosure of the information in this case would benefit the public to the extent that those considering purchasing vehicles would be able to check whether the vehicle had previously been used as a taxi or a PHV.
-Whilst there is a requirement for dealers not to misrepresent whether that is the case, there is evidence that this does not always occur6.
-As a result purchasers may overpay for vehicles, and may not realise that the vehicle was previously used as a taxi or a PHV until they receive the log book, potentially some weeks after they have purchased the vehicle.
+Whilst there is a requirement for dealers not to misrepresent whether that is the case, there is evidence that this does not always occur.
+As a result purchasers may overpay for vehicles, and may not realise that the vehicle was previously used as a taxi or a PHV until they receive the log book, potentially some weeks after they have purchased the vehicle. - 54.
+The complainant has highlighted that many authorities already provide this information upon request.
+Some authorities also already publish their registers on the internet.
+A decision by the Commissioner that this practice breaches the rights of individuals may, in some cases, bring the continuity of this practice into question by other authorities.
+This could result in information which is currently available being removed from wider publication.
+This would interfere with the complainant's legitimate interests, however, the Commissioner must make her decision based upon the application of the law to the rights and freedoms of the individuals.